 My research interests include broad topics in the theory and practice of parallel computing, including algorithms, data structures, frameworks, implementations, programming tools and their applications.
 My work involves both designing algorithms with improved asymptotic bounds and developing efficient solutions to large-scale real-world problems.
-You can find more information about our research group here.
+Much of my work aims at bridging the gap between theory and practice of parallel computing.
+I am a recipient of the NSF CAREER Award in 2023, and the Google Research Scholar Award in 2024.
+My work has won the Best Paper Awards at PPoPP’23 and ESA’23, and the Outstanding Paper Awards of SPAA’24 and SPAA’20.

 This is the homepage of my lovely husband.